 Quietly hiding among the quaint, relaxing niches throughout Naples, one can be surprised to discover the bustling beehive that is Naples Harbor.
 It’s easy to get lost in the longstanding history, the priceless works of art, and the scenic, once-in-a-lifetime photo ops that make Naples one of the most popular Italian tourist destinations.
 A trip to Naples Harbour will remind you that the city, like any other, depends on importing and exporting goods at an incredible rate.

 Spend a few hours walking through the vast and fast-moving docks that are the backbone of Naples’ economy, or join a boat tour, and you might be surprised at the ever-buzzing hive that keeps the city operating.
-The time you take enjoying the Naples Harbor is time well spent, and you’ll never forget the exciting memories you made while doing so.
+The time you take enjoying the Naples Harbor is well spent, and you’ll never forget the exciting memories you made while doing so.

 Ruins of Herculaneum

 Herculaneum also has human skeletal remains preserved after nearly 2,000 years that belong to the unfortunate people who were stuck in the path of destruction when the volcano erupted.
-If you’ve visited the ruins of Pompeii before or you’re planning to on your trip, stop by the ruins of Herculaneum as well to get a different perspective on one of the most devastating natural events in Italian history.
+If you’ve visited the ruins of Pompeii before or are planning to on your trip, stop by the ruins of Herculaneum to get a different perspective on one of the most devastating natural events in Italian history.

 Via Caracciolo e Lungomare di Napoli